qiboteam/qibo/doc/source/code-examples/tutorials/quantum_networks/README.md

 Choi3 is unital: False
 ```

-However, the mixture of the three operators are unital.
+However, the mixture of the three operators is unital.
 As the matrices are orthogonal, they are the extreme points of the convex set of the unital channels.
 Therefore, this mixed channel is not a mixed unitary channel.